giantswarm/app-operator/README.md

 ## Branches

 - `thiccc`
-    - Only to support booting up chart-operator with Helm2 support.
+    - Bootstrap chart-operator in tenant clusters using Helm 2.